pbt12/B.Tech-Project_1/README.md

-## LOADING AND UNLOADING CHARECTERISTICS OF MATERIALS
+## PREDICTION OF STRESS-STRAIN CHARECTERISTICS OF MATERIALS USING THEIR PROPERTIES

 This repository contains the code work that i did during my B.Tech as part of my project, wherein I attempted to predict the loading, unloading charecteristics of materials using their properties, which reduces the time to design the sample, experiment, and test the sample to find the stress-strain graph (loading, unloading charecteristics).
 (I cannot release the the data, and complete outputs of my work as it is confidential).